EpictetusZ1/ChessVisualization/README.md

 #### About this data:
 - Sample data is 88 games.
 Can be viewed in '/games' dir.
-- 155 is the length of 'moves' of the longest game in the data frame (Note: there is 2 moves in a 'ply', the longest game has 78 plys).
+- 155 is the length of 'plys' of the longest game in the data frame (Note: there is 2 plys in a 'move', the longest game has 78 moves).
 - All games have been appended with 'None' string values to make the data non-jagged.
 - Column[0] contains whites 5 most popular first moves (d4, e4, c4, Nf3).
 - Column[1] contains blacks 3 most common replies to each [0] move from white.